Gopal1252/TaskMaster/README.md

 # TaskMaster

-About
-A Kanban Board made using React, Redux and Tailwind
+A Kanban Board made using React, Redux and Tailwind.